Fluffy cinnamon roll milk bread, aka cinnamon rolls in loaf form.

 Instructions

-- Mix the mixture again, and microwave for another 30 seconds.
-The mixture should resemble a thick paste.
-If not, keep microwaving in 10 second intervals until it does.
+- Add the flour and milk to a microwave safe bowl and whisk them together.
+Microwave for 30 seconds, then stir and microwave for another 30 seconds.
+The mixture should now be a thick slurry, but if it’s not, microwave it in 10 second intervals until it has thickened.

-- Once the yeast mixture starts to foam add all of the ingredients, including the tangzhong, into the bowl of a stand mixer fitted with the dough hook attachment.
+- Add the milk, sugar, yeast, egg, flour, salt, butter, and tangzhong to the bowl of a stand mixer fitted with the dough hook attachment.

-- Knead on medium speed for 10-20 minutes, until the dough is no longer sticking to the sides and bottom of the bowl and passes the windowpane test.
+- Knead the mixture on medium speed for ~15-20 minutes.
+The dough is ready when it is no longer sticking to the sides or the bottom of the bowl, and passes the windowpane test.*

 Cinnamon Filling

-- Butter a 9×5" loaf pan and line it with parchment paper to form a hammock to lift the bread out of the pan later on.
+- Butter a 1 lb. loaf pan and line it with parchment paper to form a hammock to lift the bread out of the pan later on.

 - Once the dough has doubled in size (or after taking it out of the fridge after rising overnight), punch it down to remove excess air.
-Transfer the dough to a clean and lightly floured surface, then roll it out to a 14″ x 16″ (35 x 40 cm) rectangle.
+Transfer the dough to a clean and lightly floured surface, then roll it out to a 12″ x 16″ (35 x 40 cm) rectangle.
+If the dough keeps springing back a lot while rolling it out, let it rest for 5 minutes before continuing.

 - Layer the cinnamon rolls into the loaf pan.
 I started out with placing some rolls standing up facing the sides of the pan, then placed some face up in the middle of the pan.
 After that, randomly but evenly distribute the rest of the rolls in the pan.